Two Crossings of the Katy Railway

 1881 reported on the first passenger train between Fort Worth and Hillsboro.

 Northern (I&GN) Railroad, Texas' largest at the time.
-He had successfully
+I&GN

-limited the I&GN's profitability by acquiring control of the two railroads
+Gould had gained the potential to interfere with the service by acquiring control of the two railroads that provided the

 1881, it was announced that Gould had acquired all of the I&GN common stock in a